 Some alternative and safe arthritis in knee pain relief products come in the form of muscle stimulators and massagers, which help increase blood flow and release tension, and therefore, pain, in the body.
 Heat pads, ointments, gels, and knee braces also help soothe the pain.
+You can even purchase a raised toilet seat to help you in the bathroom.
 Consult your doctor about the best treatment plan for you.
 Check out our recommendations for the best arthritis knee reliefs:

 1. Arnica provides homeopathic pain relief.

 There are effective homeopathic, non-habit-forming medicines on the market that are safe and certified.
 Genexa Arnica Pain Relief, for example, is made of organic ingredients and comes with a money back guarantee.
 Genexa is physician-formulated, certified organic, and produced in the US.
 These chewable tablets effectively treat back pain, joint pain, muscle pain, as well as soreness and stiffness, using compounds that assist our bodies to naturally promote healing.

 Where to Buy: $15.99, Amazon